 2.5.1 The Department for Transport (DfT) is responsible for setting overall policy for the standards of safety and security in transport in the UK, including civil aviation.
 It is also responsible for the management of international affairs in the civil aviation context, which are reserved to the UK under the OTs' Constitutions.
 The Secretary of State has issued directions for the UK CAA to establish ASSI and which set out ASSI's responsibilities.
-The Secretary of State approves.
+The Secretary of State's Directions require the UK CAA to set objectives for ASSI which the Secretary of State approves.